ppromponas/ppromponas.github.io/_pages/about.md

 <span style="padding-top:7px;color:LightSlateGray;font-weight:600;font-size:19px"> My name is Panagiotis (Panos) Promponas and I am from Naxos, a beautiful Greek island.
 I am a fifth-year Ph.D. student in Yale's Electrical and Computer Engineering department, under the supervision of Prof. [Leandros Tassiulas](https://seas.yale.edu/faculty-research/faculty-directory/leandros-tassiulas).
 My research focuses on modeling and algorithm design for networked systems, with a broad interest in optimization—ranging from stochastic optimization and mathematical programming to machine learning and heuristics.
-Currently, we are working on quantum networks and distributed quantum computing.
-Our work addresses questions such as: how to optimize networking components, how to compile quantum circuits into a distributed environment, and what parameter regimes are needed to execute useful quantum algorithms.
-As part of this work, I interned twice at Cisco Systems (May–Aug 2023, Jul–Aug 2024), where we developed a compiler for distributed quantum computing that translates quantum circuits to a mapping from logical to physical qubits while considering the underlying quantum network. </span>
+Currently, we work on quantum networks and distributed quantum computing—focusing on optimizing network components, compiling circuits for distributed execution, and identifying regimes for useful quantum algorithms.
+At Cisco Systems (May–Aug 2023, Jul–Aug 2024), we developed a compiler that translates a quantum circuit to networking and qubit routing operations. </span>

 <span style="padding-top:7px;color:LightSlateGray;font-weight:600;font-size:19px">
 I also interned at Amazon (Aug 2024–Feb 2025) as an Applied Scientist Intern with the Amazon Transportation Services team, focusing on large-scale optimization problems in logistics and operations.
 </span>

-<span style="color:LightSlateGray;font-weight:600;font-size:19px"> Prior to Yale, I earned a 5-year diploma in Electrical and Computer Engineering from the National Technical University of Athens (NTUA), with specializations in Networks, Computer Science, and Mathematics.
-My diploma thesis focused on game-theoretic approaches for uplink power control in wireless networks, advised by Prof. [Symeon Papavassiliou](https://www.ece.ntua.gr/en/staff/76).
-I then worked as a Research Assistant at the Network Management and Optimal Design Laboratory at NTUA, when I worked on modeling and optimization in sectorized directional wireless networks, and on applying game theory and mechanism design to problems such as power allocation and network slicing. </span>
+<span style="color:LightSlateGray;font-weight:600;font-size:19px"> Before Yale, I earned a 5-year diploma in Electrical and Computer Engineering from [NTUA](https://www.ece.ntua.gr/en), specializing in Networks, Computer Science, and Mathematics.
+My thesis on uplink power control in wireless networks was advised by Prof. [Symeon Papavassiliou](https://www.ece.ntua.gr/en/staff/76).
+I later worked as a Research Assistant at NTUA on modeling, optimization, and game-theoretic approaches to network problems. </span>